 • Qualification and RegPM (CPPM, CPSPM or CPPD)

 For the Certificate IV, Diploma & Advanced Diploma, much of the evidence is generated during the four-day course.
 On completion of the course (last day) or sometime later (candidate’s choice) candidates submit an Assessment Record Book (to finish the process).
 Course attendees seeking a Qualification & RegPM would need to bring project evidence to the course for assessment (during the 4 days or submit it after the course).
 They would need to complete an AIPM Assessment Record Book, not the Diploma version.
-Candidates meeting CPPM would largely have met Diploma requirements (some additional evidence is required to satisfy Diploma Units not included in CPPM), CPPD the Advanced Diploma.
+Candidates meeting CPPM would largely have met Diploma requirements (some additional evidence is required to satisfy Diploma Units not included in CPPM).
 Where more evidence is needed / where the AIPM ARB has not been completed during the course, this could be emailed to AGS after the course.